A Deep Dive into Arrays

 Designated Initializers (C99)

-C99 introduced a highly practical feature: the designated initializer.
-It allows you to specify "which index gets what value," automatically filling the rest with zero.
-This is particularly handy when dealing with sparse arrays, configuration tables, or register mappings:
+C99 introduced a very practical feature: the designated initializer.
+It allows you to specify "which position initializes to what value," with the remaining positions automatically filled with zero.
+This is particularly useful when dealing with sparse arrays, configuration tables, or register mappings:

-A multi-dimensional array is essentially "an array of arrays." int matrix[3][4] declares an array of three elements, where each element is itself an array of four int.
-This might sound like a tongue twister, but it precisely describes the memory layout.
+Multi-dimensional arrays are essentially "arrays of arrays." int matrix[3][4] declares an array of 3 elements, where each element is an array of 4 ints.
+This sounds like a tongue twister, but it accurately describes the memory layout.

 Row-Major Storage